-Fairness and Democracy

-Various methods for determining a winner in a voting system can result in paradoxes or other issues of fairness.

-- 22. Analyze advantages and disadvantages of different types of ballot voting systems. - a.
-Identify impacts of using a preferential ballot voting system and compare it to single candidate voting and other voting systems. - b.
+Fairness and Democracy Fairness and Democracy Various methods for determining a winner in a voting system can result in paradoxes or other issues of fairness.
+Analyze advantages and disadvantages of different types of ballot voting systems.
+Identify impacts of using a preferential ballot voting system and compare it to single candidate voting and other voting systems.
 Analyze the impact of legal and cultural features of political systems on the mathematical aspects of elections.

-Examples: mathematical disadvantages of third parties, the cost of run-off elections

-- 23. Apply a variety of methods for determining a winner using a preferential ballot voting system, including plurality, majority, run-off with majority, sequential run-off with majority, Borda count, pairwise comparison, Condorcet, and approval voting. - 24.
+Examples: mathematical disadvantages of third parties, the cost of run-off elections Apply a variety of methods for determining a winner using a preferential ballot voting system, including plurality, majority, run-off with majority, sequential run-off with majority, Borda count, pairwise comparison, Condorcet, and approval voting.
 Identify issues of fairness for different methods of determining a winner using a preferential voting ballot and other voting systems and identify paradoxes that can result.
-Example: Arrow's Theorem - 25.
-Use methods of weighted voting and identify issues of fairness related to weighted voting.
-Example: determine the power of voting bodies using the Banzhaf power index - a.
+Example: Arrow's Theorem Use methods of weighted voting and identify issues of fairness related to weighted voting.
+Lise methods of weighted voting and identify issues of fairness related to weighted voting.
 Distinguish between weight and power in voting.

-Fair Division

-Methods used to solve non-trivial problems of division of objects often reveal issues of fairness.

-- 26. Explain and apply mathematical aspects of fair division, with respect to classic problems of apportionment, cake cutting, and estate division.
-Include applications in other contexts and modern situations. - 27.
-Identify and apply historic methods of apportionment for voting districts including Hamilton, Jefferson, Adams, Webster, and Huntington-Hill.
+Fair Division Methods used to solve non-trivial problems of division of objects often reveal issues of fairness.
+26. Explain and apply mathematical aspects of fair division, with respect to classic problems of apportionment, cake cutting, and estate division.
+Include applications in other contexts and modern situations.
+27. Identify and apply historic methods of apportionment for voting districts including Hamilton, Jefferson, Adams, Webster, and Huntington-Hill.
 Identify issues of fairness and paradoxes that may result from methods.
 Examples: the Alabama paradox, population paradox

 28. Use spreadsheets to examine apportionment methods in large problems.
-Example: apportion the 435 seats in the U.S. House of Representatives using historically applied methods --
+Example: apportion the 435 seats in the U.S. House of Representatives using historically applied methods

-Information Processing

-Effective systems for sending and

-receiving information include components

-that impact accuracy, efficiency, and

-security.

-- 29. Critically analyze issues related to information processing including accuracy, efficiency, and security. - 30.
-Apply ciphers (encryption and decryption algorithms) and cryptosystems for encrypting and decrypting including symmetric-key or public-key systems. - a.
-Use modular arithmetic to apply RSA (Rivest-Shamir-Adleman) public-key cryptosystems. - b.
-Use matrices and their inverses to encode and decode messages. - 31.
-Apply error-detecting codes and error-correcting codes to determine accuracy of information processing. - 32.
-Apply methods of data compression.
+Information Processing Effective systems for sending and receiving information include components that impact accuracy, efficiency, and 29.
+Critically analyze issues related to information processing including accuracy, efficiency, and security. security.
+30. Apply ciphers (encryption and decryption algorithms) and cryptosystems for encrypting and decrypting including symmetric-key or public-key systems. a.
+Use modular arithmetic to apply RSA (Rivest-Shamir-Adleman) public-key cryptosystems. b.
+Use matrices and their inverses to encode and decode messages.
+31. Apply error-detecting codes and error-correcting codes to determine accuracy of information processing.
+32. Apply methods of data compression.
 Example: Huffman codes